uber/needle/README.md

 /// and instantiate child scopes. class MyComponent: Component<MyDependency> {

-    /// A new obejct, hotChocolate, is added to the dependency graph.
+    /// A new object, hotChocolate, is added to the dependency graph.
 Child scope(s) can then
     /// acquire this via their dependency protocol(s). var hotChocolate: Drink {
         return HotChocolate(dependency.chocolate, dependency.milk)